“A Splendid Exchange” by William J. Bernstein

 Even in today’s modern world, we are still seeing child labourers forced to make cheap clothes and labourers in many developing countries getting outpriced by even cheaper labour elsewhere.
 Sweatshops still exist and child labourers are still not a thing of the past.
 When considering negotiations for international trade, think of those who are involved in the trade and those affected lower down in the ranks.
 Is trade really good for your country and the people, or just the bottom line?
 It isn’t unusual to sometimes consider imagining a country like a major corporation.
 You still have a very large stakeholder to work with and governance to apply and abide by.
 Some people will win and others will lose.
 At the end of the day, consider what is being lost and whether this outweighs with the gains made.
 Free trade doesn’t benefit everyone.

 Currently the salary of the average worker in the West has remained stagnant for a full generation, while executive salaries are soaring.
 Low skilled labourers received very little rewards from free trade and it is patently clear that income disparity and economic inequality is a major cause for political and social turmoil.
 It is therefore our civil duty to be mindful of what we are willing to pay for and how our cash funds certain activities.
 What may be a splendid exchange for one may come at a detriment of another.

 “A Splendid Exchange” is recommended for the purposes of the Diplomatic Planner.
-The Diplomatic Planner is a 12-month career development for diplomacy and internationals for professionals looking to explore or grow their expertise in the field.
+The Diplomatic Planner is a 12-month career development toolkit for diplomacy and internationals relations professionals looking to explore or grow their expertise in the field.
 Both books are available for purchase via Amazon.
-For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Diplomatic Academy via: www.grassrootdiplomat.org/register
+For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Online Academy via: www.grassrootdiplomat.org/register